-- If competitive stroke play is played, a method of scoring needs to be used that does not require any exchanging of scorecards - Committees may choose to allow methods of scoring in stroke play that do not strictly comply with Rule 3.3b, or do not comply with the normal methods used under Rule 3.3b.
-For example - Players may enter their own hole scores on the scorecard (it is not necessary for a marker to do it) - It is not necessary to have a marker physically certify the player's hole scores, but some form of verbal certification should take place - It is not necessary to physically return a scorecard to the Committee provided the Committee can accept the scores in another way - As provided in the Rules of Golf, scorecards can be electronic, which could include emailing or texting scores to the Committee. - Further Guidance on this has now been provided by CONGU click here to access the guidance
+• If competitive stroke play is played, a method of scoring needs to be used that does not require any exchanging of scorecards

+- Committees may choose to allow methods of scoring in stroke play that do not strictly comply with Rule 3.3b, or do not comply with the normal methods used under Rule 3.3b.
+For example - Players may enter their own hole scores on the scorecard (it is not necessary for a marker to do it) - It is not necessary to have a marker physically certify the player's hole scores, but some form of verbal certification should take place - It is not necessary to physically return a scorecard to the committee provided the committee can accept the scores in another way - Player Score Input (PSI) screens should not be used - As provided in the Rules of Golf, scorecards can be electronic, which could include emailing or texting scores to the committee. - Further guidance on this has now been provided by CONGU click here to access the guidance